OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 To delete a custom domain, from the ODC Portal, navigate to **Configurations** > **Domains** and then follow these steps.

 1. Click the dropdown menu and select the stage for which you want to add a domain.
-The list of domains displays showing the built-in domain and any custom domains already added to the selected stage.
+The list of domains displays the built-in domain and any custom domains already added to the selected stage.
 1. Click the card of the custom domain you want to delete.
 The **Set up your domain** screen displays and you see the status next to the domain name.
 1. Click the **ellipsis** (3-dots) to the right of the domain status and select **Delete domain**.
 1. Before confirming the deletion of the domain, review the information in the popup box.
 Then do one of the following: